Hereditarily indecomposable continua as generic mathematical structures

 Moreover, a subcategory $\L'' ⊆ \L'$ is $σ$-closed in $\L'$ if and only if it is $σ$-closed in $\L$.
-Also note that $σ$-closed subcategories are stable under intersections, and that a full subcategory $\L' ⊆ \L$ is $σ$-closed if and only if it is closed under limits of sequences.
+Also note that $σ$-closed subcategories are stable under intersections, and that a full subcategory $\L' ⊆ \L$ is $σ$-closed if and only if it is closed under limits of sequences. \end{remark}